holyaustin/PropertyBlocks/README.md

 ## What we learned

 I didn't know that the world of real estate is this vast and lucrative.
-My little research during this project opened my eyes to the huge potentials in this industry. i know trhat Blockchain will definitelt change the way the real estate is transacted digitally.
+My little research during this project opened my eyes to the huge potentials in this industry. i know that Blockchain will definitely change the way the real estate is transacted digitally.

 ## What's next for PropertyBlock